A haiku inspired by The Buried Giant by Kazuo Ishiguro, my current Bout of Books read.

 1.)
 The Greatest Traitor: The Life of Sir Roger Mortimer by Ian Mortimer (finishing)

 2.)
-Station Eleven by Emily St. John Mandel (finishing)
+Station Eleven by Emily St. John Mandel (finishing)3.)
+The Prince by Nicoolo Machiavelli (finishing)

 4.)
 Wit's End by Karen Joy Fowler